Wrath of the First Lantern: Main story

 Sinestro escapes and goes to his home planet of Korugar, where he meets his wife Arsona and tells her to get ready for war, despite her resentment towards Sinestro.
 Hal still remains trapped in the Dead Zone and is contemplating jumping off a cliff so that he can obtain the black ring and fight the First Lantern.
 Tomar-Re attempts to dissuade him, saying that the dead have no saying in any matters of life.
 Suddenly Volthoom appears and notices that Sinestro has emotional turmoil.
 Enraged, Sinestro and Volthoom engage in battle with Sinestro wounding Volthoom.
 Volthoom explains he didn't come for Sinestro but came for his planet since Sinestro fills his people with different kinds of emotions.
 Volthoom destroys the planet and Sinestro hovers among the ruins of Korugar, grief-stricken because of Volthoom's actions.
 He decides to fight Volthoom once last time and regains his Yellow Battery.
 In the Dead Zone, Hal and Tomar-Re witness the arrival of the Korugarians and become aware of Korugar's fate, but Sinestro is not among them.
 Knowing that they are out of chance, Hal finally jumps off the cliff.

 Hal Jordan becomes a Black Lantern and Volthoom arrives at the center of the universe, where the Guardians are waiting.
 Volthoom plans to use the Green Lanterns' Central Battery to become even stronger, but just then the Green Lantern Corps (John Stewart, Kilowog, Guy Gardner, Carol Ferris) arrive and attack.
 In the Dead Zone, Hal has acquired the black ring and Black Hand's body disintegrates.
 Tomar-Re asks Hal how will he escape from the afterlife and Hal replies he will ask for help from some friends.
 At Nok, homeworld of the Indigo Tribe, Indigo-1 begins to channel the light of the Black Lantern.
 Atrocitus and the Red Lantern Corps arrive to get revenge on Volthoom, but Volthoom blasts the Red Lanterns away.

-Kyle Rayne (who is a White Lantern) also brings the Blue Lanterns, Indigo Lantern Corps and Star Sapphires as additional reinforcements.
+Kyle Rayner (who is a White Lantern) also brings the Blue Lanterns, Indigo Tribe, and Star Sapphires as additional reinforcements.
 The combined Lantern forces unite their powers, allowing Mogo to fire a powerful combined energy blast at Volthoom.
 Volthoom is not affected, but at that moment, Sinestro smashes him with the Yellow Central Battery.
 Enraged, Sinestro attacks Volthoom with everything he has got.
-The Indigo Lanterns free Hal Jordan's prison and Hal Jordan arrives on the battlefield with a dead army.
+The Indigo Lanterns free Hal Jordan's prison and Hal arrives on the battlefield with a dead army.
 Despite this, Volthoom easily rips through the dead army and attacks Hal, trying to seek the one point in his life where he was fully consumed by despair.
 Hal initially believes it was Parallax, but Volthoom finds Hal's true weakness: the death of his father.